caffeinatednerd/American-Express-Hackathon-1/README.md

 # Future Scope

-- __Further working on the adoption of payments using AMEX where payments from AMEX cards is not an option.__
+- __After the CodeStreet 2020 is over, we plan to work on the adoption of payments through AMEX in situations where payments from AMEX cards is not an option.__

 - This game can further be extended to VR and AR platforms for more advanced and real-time gameplay.